vscode-restructuredtext/vscode-restructuredtext/docs/sphinx.md

     "restructuredtext.linter.executablePath": "PathToExecutable"
 }
 ```
+> Note that this should be an absolute path.
+> If you don't set this setting, but `python.pythonPath`, then this extension will then pick up that setting instead.
+Also `python.pythonPath` should be an absolute path.

 ## Lint onType or onSave or not at all
 By default the linter will lint on the fly but can be changed to linting as you save.
 Note that linting on save is most useful when auto-save is on.
 Use the setting below if to change the behavior with the values onType, onSave, and off,